Homelessness, housing worry voters in Kingston and the Islands | CBC News

 Kingston has one of the lowest rental vacancy rates in Ontario at 1.4 per cent, while many people are unable to afford housing.

-Jim McTague, who lives in a house overlooking Skeleton Park in Kingston's downtown core, says he sees people constantly pitching tents in the park, and he believes more attention should be paid to the mentally ill and homeless.
+Jim McTague, who lives in a house overlooking Skeleton Park in Kingston's downtown core, said he sees people constantly pitching tents in the park and believes more attention should be paid to the mentally ill and homeless.

 "It's getting out of hand in Kingston," he said.
 "There's lots of people out there that are walking the streets that shouldn't be, that are ill, and there should be some more housing for them."